LaxarJS/laxar-tooling/README.md

 > A tool support library to inspect [LaxarJS][] applications

 This library serves as a central point to codify build-time knowledge of LaxarJS applications.
-Use it to integrate LaxarJS into your build tool.
+Use it to add LaxarJS support to your build tool.

 Currently `laxar-tooling` serves three main purposes:

-- collect a list artifacts (pages, layouts, themes, widgets, controls) plus meta-information starting from the application's flow(s)
+- [`artifactCollector`][artifactCollector]: collect a list of artifacts (pages, layouts, themes, widgets, controls) plus meta-information starting from the application's flow(s)
-- from the artifacts list, build a resource map compatible with LaxarJS' [fileResourceProvider][]
+- [`resourceCollector`][resourceCollector]: from this list, build a resource map compatible with LaxarJS' [`fileResourceProvider`][fileResourceProvider]
-- generate a list of application dependencies (widgets, controls) and their respective integration technologies from the artifacts list
+- [`dependencyCollector`][dependencyCollector]: generate a list of application dependencies (widgets, controls) and their respective integration technologies from the artifacts list

 ## Installation